tcheeric/si4n6r-lib/README.md

 # si4n6r-lib

-A nostr library for NIP-46 compliant Remote Signers
+The nostr library for NIP-46 compliant remote signers and apps.

-See [si4n6r](https://github.com/tcheeric/si4n6r/blob/1.0-SNAPSHOT/README.md) for more information.
+It handles the communication between the remote signer and the app, the secure storage of user information.
+Is is used by all other components of the si4n6r project: Shibboleth, Bottin and the Signer service.